However, it’s not always so easy for the mom-to-be to tell which position her baby is in at any given moment.

 You will start to notice some “signs”.

-Here’s how you can determine the position of your unborn baby yourself:
+Here’s how to determine the position of your unborn baby yourself:

 Round And Round We Go

 Keep in mind, most babies are fairly active inside the womb and they turn a lot — even during labor.

 So, chances are, whatever position your baby is in now will not be the same position he or she will be in a few hours from now.

 What is “quickening” during middle pregnancy?
 Learn what to expect those first few times you feel your baby moving inside the womb and why it’s important to count your baby’s movements.

 Here’s a must-see video of baby moving around inside mommy’s belly!